FelipeFariasAlfaro/TellMeHuman/README.md

 - **Google Chrome 128+** (test on Stable/Beta/Canary).
 - **Developer mode** enabled.
 - (Optional) **API keys** for OpenAI / Gemini if you want cloud fallbacks.
+- If you try to use Chrome AI, Tell Me Human will automatically try to enable local AI features in your browser.
 ---

 ## 🚀 Installation (Unpacked)